stackworx/formik-mui/docs/docs/api/mui.md

 />;
 ```

-_Note the manual inclusion of the error_
+_Note the manual inclusion of the error._

 #### [MUI Autocomplete Documentation](https://mui.com/api/autocomplete/)